vladimir-d/BoxView/README.md

     loginButton.boxTop(30.0).boxLeftRight(50.0, 50.0)
 ].compactMap{$0}
 ```
-another option is to add items one by one:
+another option is simply to add items one by one:

 ```swift
 boxView.insets = UIEdgeInsets(top: 16.0, left: 16.0, bottom: 16.0, right: 16.0)